Skip to Main Content Library Header

 Hunter is the Library search tool.
 Hunter allows you to quickly find and access textbooks, eBooks, articles and more.

-Enter your search terms, select Books and more.
-Sign in to find the book location and availability.
+Enter your search terms, select Books and more. sign in with your university username (e.g. m1234567) and password to find the book location and availability.

-Some books are available as e-books, select View Online to view electronic versions.
-You will need to login with your university login to access these.
+Some books are available as eBooks, select 'Full text available' to view electronic versions.
+You will need to login to access these.

 In Hunter, enter an article title or a few words from the title and select Articles and more.
-Select view online and follow the link to the full text.
-You will need to login with your SGUL login to access these off-site.
+Select 'Full text available' and follow the link to the full text.
+You will need to login to view these offsite.

 To find a specific journal, type in the name of the journal and select Journal Titles results will include journal titles from the Library’s electronic and print journal collections.
-You will need to login with your university login to access electronic journals off-site.
+You will need to login to access electronic journals off-site.

 Finding books and eBooks